selenide/selenide.github.io/_posts/2013-04-23-what-is-selenide.md

 ```

 This line will cause Selenide to automatically take screenshot after every failed test.
-For your convenience, Selenide creates even 2 files: .PNG и .HTML.
+For your convenience, Selenide creates even 2 files: .PNG and .HTML.

 If you want to shot all tests (not only failed), you can use this line: